hkbakke/dhclient-pd/README.md

 # dhclient-pd
 `dhclient-pd` is a Python 3 script that takes an incoming IPv6 prefix delegation from dhclient and assigns subnet prefix addresses to one or more additional interfaces on the system.
-The default behaviour is to look for `iface xxx inet6 manual` lines in `/etc/network/interfaces` and automatically assign prefix addresses to those interfaces.
-However, if you are not on a Debian system you can provide a custom list of interfaces.
+It also supports looback address assignments.

 ## Why two scripts?
 dhclient actually sources the hook scripts, which means that the hook script